 Walter is wearing his wedding ring on the chain with his dogtags throughout the movie.

-Fridge Horror: Walter seems to know more about kidnapping someone and holding them for ransom than the three Nihilist.
+Fridge Horror: Walter seems to know more about kidnapping someone and holding them for ransom than the three Nihilists.

 For a film class, I had to write a paper on the obsession with manhood in the film such as Lebowski Sr. asking about what makes a man and the references to castration.
-The film is technically Howard Hawks The Big Sleep with the dude being Philip Marlowe, Maude as Lauren Bacall's character, Bunny being the flirtatious little sister and Jeff Lebowski being the wheel-chair bound father.
-The idea of manliness in Howard Hawk's films and Raymond Chandler's books was about being assertive, having control of your women and situations.
+The film is technically Howard Hawks' The Big Sleep with the dude being Philip Marlowe, Maude as Vivien Sternwood, Bunny being the flirtatious little sister and Jeff Lebowski being the wheel-chair bound father.
+The idea of manliness in Howard Hawks' films and Raymond Chandler's books was about being assertive, having control of your women and situations.
 Does any of the male protagonist's fit this ideal?
 No, in fact the only people who do are Maude and presumably her mother before her.
 Who is the Big Lebowski of the title than?
 It's Maude!